The HERMES Recoil Detector: Momentum Reconstruction

 The first step in the alignment procedure is to determine the SFT fibre positions based on data obtained at the DESY22 test beam exploiting $5\unit{GeV}$ electrons.
 The measurement procedure is described in reference~\cite{Perez:PhD}.
 Straight-track data was used to extract the fibre position along the detector and a lookup table consisting of the $\phi$ angle and $z$ position of all possible intersections of parallel and stereo fibres was produced.

 As a next step, the SSD sensors are positioned relative to each other.
 Shifts and rotations with respect to the nominal values of each sensor were fitted using an event sample with selected tracks from a cosmic-ray data set collected without magnetic field and reconstructed with a straight-line assumption.
+The minimization of alignment parameters is performed iteratively by refitting all tracks during each iteration.

 With knowledge of the internal alignment of SSD and SFT, both detector components are aligned relative to each other in a final step, using a cosmic-ray event sample with straight tracks.
 In parallel also small correction of the SFT fibre positions in comparison to the positions obtained from the DESY22 test-beam data are extracted.